Being among an elite class can engender a sense of pride.

 - Zinc supplements

 There are other causes for irregular tongue patterns that should be evaluated by a medical doctor.
 Take comfort in the fact that geographic tongue lesions are not cancerous nor contagious.
-With good hygiene and nutrition you can be A Bit More Healthy.
+With good hygiene and nutrition you can feel healthier.
 Just try not to go all Miley Cyrus at people when gloating.